andportnoy/yahoo-finance-csv/README.md

 # Yahoo Finance to CSV
-A tiny Yahoo Finance API that lets you export ticker data as a Pandas DataFrame
+A tiny Yahoo Finance API that lets you export stock data as a Pandas DataFrame

 # To-dos:
 - [ ] add exception handling